Best travel eSIM for Brazil in 2026

 Is there 5G coverage for eSIMs in Brazil?

 5G depends on the Brazilian network the eSIM rides and whether the plan includes it.
 The three networks are building out 5G quickly: by July 2023, 753 cities had 5G coverage, reaching roughly 46% of the population, with the densest reach across the south-east around São Paulo and Rio de Janeiro.
-Simscanner does not yet publish a verified per-brand 5G figure for Brazil, so the speed section fills in once verified.
+Simscanner publishes a modelled per-brand 5G figure for Brazil, so the speed section fills in.

 How do I activate an eSIM before arriving in Brazil?